 The Adult Separation Anxiety Questionnaire (ASA-27) is a self-report measure designed to assess the presence and severity of separation anxiety symptoms in adults (18+).
-It was developed from the Adult Separation Anxiety Semi-structured Interview (ASA-SI) and is grounded in the diagnostic criteria for separation anxiety disorder found in the DSM (Manicavasagar et al., 2003).
+It was developed using the diagnostic criteria for separation anxiety disorder found in the DSM (Manicavasagar et al., 2003).
 The scale is primarily used as a screening tool to identify adult separation anxiety disorder and assess the severity of symptoms, particularly among clinical populations or those with average to high levels of Adult Separation Anxiety Disorder (ASAD) in the community.
 It should be noted that ASAD is also referred to as SEPAD, Separation Anxiety Disorder in Adults.